 That’s when Rose started connecting with other personal finance bloggers.
 Rose found a mentor—another financial advisor at his former firm who had been blogging for a number of years.
 “He gave me guidance.
 He showed me how it was done.”

 Shortly after that, Rose joined a private forum with other bloggers who provided critical advice and support.
-Much like Pat’s experience with the Internet Business Master Community early in his blogging career, this little community of other personal finance bloggers became a crucial source of support, guidance and friendship.
+Much like Pat’s experience with the Internet Business Master Community (affiliate link – commission earned if you purchase) early in his blogging career, this little community of other personal finance bloggers became a crucial source of support, guidance and friendship.

 The group also helped Rose with putting together a major post that put him on the radar screen of many fellow personal finance bloggers.